 According to the Amputee Coalition, more than 2.1 million people in the U.S. are living with limb loss — a number that’s projected to jump to 3.6 million by 2050.
-While trauma is a common cause for amputation, the majority of cases are caused by vascular disease.
+While trauma is a common cause of amputation, the majority of cases are caused by vascular disease.
 For instance, 85% of lower-limb amputations are preceded by foot ulcers, a common characteristic of circulatory impediments caused by diabetes.

 While these statistics may seem grim, advancements in the world of prosthetics are accelerating at a rapid pace.
 Here’s a look at some of the most promising developments.